alfonsof/aws-python-examples/README.md

 * Using the Boto3 Client API (low-level)
   * [awss3create-capi](/awss3create-capi) - AWS S3 Create (Client API): Example of how to handle S3 buckets and create a new S3 bucket using the Client API (low-level).
   * [awss3delete-capi](/awss3delete-capi) - AWS S3 Delete (Client API): Example of how to handle S3 buckets and delete a  S3 bucket using the Client API (low-level).
-  * [awss3listall-capi](/awss3listall-capi) - AWS S3 List All (Client API): Example of how to handle S3 buckets and  list information about all S3 buckets and the files they contain.
+  * [awss3listall-capi](/awss3listall-capi) - AWS S3 List All (Client API): Example of how to handle S3 buckets and list information about all S3 buckets and the objects they contain using the Client API (low-level).
+  * [awss3list-capi](/awss3list-capi) - AWS S3 List (Client API): Example of how to handle S3 buckets and list information about objects in a S3 bucket using the Client API (low-level).

 * Using the Boto3 Resource API (high-level)
   * [awss3create-rapi](/awss3create-rapi) - AWS S3 Create (Resource API): Example of how to handle S3 buckets and create a new S3 bucket using the Resource API (high-level).
   * [awss3delete-rapi](/awss3delete-rapi) - AWS S3 Delete (Resource API): Example of how to handle S3 buckets and delete a S3 bucket using the Resource API (high-level).
-  * [awss3listall-rapi](/awss3listall-rapi) - AWS S3 List All (Resource API): Example of how to handle S3 buckets and  list information about all S3 buckets and the files they contain.
+  * [awss3listall-rapi](/awss3listall-rapi) - AWS S3 List All (Resource API): Example of how to handle S3 buckets and list information about all S3 buckets and the objects they contain using the Resource API (high-level).
+  * [awss3list-rapi](/awss3list-rapi) - AWS S3 List (Resource API): Example of how to handle S3 buckets and list information about objects in a S3 bucket using the Resource API (high-level).

 For instructions on running the code, please consult the README in each folder.